ianw3214/Oasis/README.md

 - [ ] Convert fonts to use resource system
 - [ ] Convert shaders to use resource system
 - [ ] Gamestate with layer system
+- [ ] Implement custom dynamic cast for pointer classes
+- [ ] Make sprite animation be based on timers